People – Please Get Off A.R. Rahman’s Back

 Some of this anti-Rahman buzz reminds me of what Sachin Tendulkar went through a few years ago, when many were gunning for his head.
 I am comforted by this parallel because I know that Rahman will do exactly what Sachin has done since then – continue to build upon a magnificent body of work that will seal his place as an all-time great, work that will win over all doubters – for good.

-2 thoughts on “People – Please Get Off A.R.
-Rahman’s Back
+2 responses to “People – Please Get Off A.R.
+Rahman’s Back”

 Fully agree with your comments.
 ARR is a living legend and if some people deny this fact for whatever reason, they are just doing so because of their own personal issues/biases, not because ARR has failed in any way.
 People are going to like and not like his songs and that’s fine…he can’t satisfy everyone in a single swoop.
 However, ARR doesn’t owe anyone anything….he has has proven his greatness many years ago over and over again and continues to prove it today, despite the naysayers.
 Every artist has peaks and valleys in their careers..ups and downs….nobody is perfect and ARR never pretends to be perfect.
 He creates music from his heart, sincerely tries to please the director and matches the music to the film.
 People can blah blah blah all they want….the important point is that ARR will keep doing what he has always done…make music that matters and from the heart.
 His millions of passionate fans around the world are testament to not only his musical prowess, but also to his personal greatness….being sincere, humble, loving, kind, giving, compassionate…and that too despite all the fame and fortune.
 To quickly judge is easy…..to be fully informed takes work.
 Some people just don’t want to take the time and effort to get to know ARR and his music because of their own preconceived biases and personal issues.
 It’s their loss.
 I am a proud fan of ARR and will be forever…through thick and thin, up and down….because he is someone worth adulating, worth emulating, and worth admiring.
 I have learned a lot about life from ARR and his music and I am forever grateful to him.